azintel/omneuro/docs/onboarding.md

   Learn our JSON structure.

 - **Follow a Full Deploy Cycle**
+  - `git push` your changes.
+  - Watch GitHub Actions pipeline.
+  - Connect via SSM → switch to `ubuntu` with `sudo -i -u ubuntu`.
+  - Run `./scripts/04-redeploy.sh`.
-  Run `git push`, watch GitHub Actions, validate with health script.
+  - Validate with health script.

 - **Break and Fix Something in Sandbox**
   Use `RUNBOOK.md` to recover.